 As a cinematographer and photographer, I am drawn to visual storytelling.
 I strive to create work that is relatable; that brings people back to a memory or a feeling.
 My portraits allow people (including myself) to be vulnerable and connect with others.
 I also find comfort in photographing the minutia of daily life—When I am struggling with my own fears, anxieties, and self-confidence, it forces me to stay grounded and just exist in that split-second moment.

 Having learned mainly on digital, I experienced magic when I shot my first roll of 35mm film.
 I have been chasing that feeling ever since—later moving on to medium format and experimenting with different cameras and types of film.
-The scenes I capture are often uncluttered and symmetrical with one clear focus, yet I always embrace natural light, softness, and imperfections.
+The scenes I capture are often uncluttered with one clear focus, yet I always embrace natural light, softness, and imperfections.

 Day Off featured by L.A.
 Photo Curator in Nothing Special Exhibition